nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 A new blob provider `org.nuxeo.ecm.core.blob.AESBlobProvider` is available.

-It has the same configuration properties as the old:
+It has the same configuration properties as the old one:
 ```
 org.nuxeo.ecm.core.blob.binary.AESBinaryManager
 ```